NEWSC HAS A LOCAL ECOTYPE SEED SOURCE, SO THIS IS NOT A PRIORITY.

 Notes: An aggressive naturalizing roadside plants, one of the first to establish on damp, freshly disturbed or burned sites, to form a stunning mass when in flower.

-Native to Native to the Northeast, Northern Midwest, West, US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to Native to the Northeast, Northern Midwest, West US RARE IN NJ and parts of Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).